 - Cervical ectropion

-- Prolapsing uterine fibroid (leiomyoma) – Fleshy, tan-colored mass, typically mobile; a stalk is often seen in the cervical os.
+- Prolapsing (leiomyoma) – Fleshy, tan-colored mass, typically mobile; a stalk is often seen in the cervical os.

 - Prolapsing uterine polyp – Similar to prolapsed fibroid except more friable.